proplot-dev/proplot/docs/showcase.rst

 colormaps, as shown below.

-The “User” section is automatically populated with colormaps saved to your ``.proplot`` folder in the home directory (the “test1” and “test2” maps were created from an example farther down).
+The “User” section is automatically populated with colormaps saved to your ``~/.proplot`` folder (see :ref:`On-the-fly colormaps`).
 The other sections break down the colormaps by category: original matplotlib maps, new ProPlot maps belonging to the `~proplot.colortools.PerceptuallyUniformColormap` class, `ColorBrewer <http://colorbrewer2.org/>`__ maps (already included with matplotlib), and maps from several other projects like